47deg/scalacon21-slides/README.md

 ## Reveal.js

-This is the base template for [reveal.js](https://47deg.github.io/scalacon21-slides/reveal) that you can use in your talk.
+This is the base template for [reveal.js](reveal) that you can use in your talk.

 We use markdown.
 To add content, you must update the `slides/01.md`.
 In this file, we have a list of all the html elements that you can use in your talk.

-### Installation

-1. Install the dependencies: `npm install`
-2. Launch the server: `npm start`

 ## Google Slides